 What can reduce the lifespan of clownfish?

-In captivity, clownfish live the environment that fish hobbyists provide for them.
-Most of the time, the aquarist cannot provide ideal conditions to clownfish.
+In a fish tank, clownfish live the environment that fish hobbyists provide for them.
+Most of the time, the aquarist cannot provide ideal conditions for clownfish.
 It reduces the life span of clownfish in a fish tank.
 The following mentioned reasons highly affect the clownfish’s lifespan.

 The temperature of water: 73- 84 Fahrenheit is ideal.
 The water temperature should keep stable.
 If not, it directly affects the fish.

 Water pH level: Water pH is a critical thing.
 Clownfish need slightly alkaline water conditions.
 The pH should be between 8.1-8.4.
-If you do not consider the pH level, Clownfish may have a bad influence because of it.
+If you do not consider the pH level, Clownfish may have a bad influence on it.

 Excess food contains high protein levels.
 Deterioration of fish food generates ammonia, nitrate, and nitrites.